 The Felony Section routinely hears the following types of cases:

 Contempt of Court (CC): The most common contempt cases are those where a defendant or trial participant fails to maintain the proper decorum in the courtroom.
 Contempt citations also occur where an individual refuses or fails to act as directed by the court.

 Criminal Felony (CF): As outlined above, felony cases are those criminal violations that can result in a sentence of death or to a term of imprisonment in a penitentiary for one year or more.

-Miscellaneous Remedy (MR): In the felony division, the three most common miscellaneous remedy cases are eavesdropping, fugitive from justice, and criminal forfeiture cases.
+Miscellaneous Remedy (MR): In the felony section, the three most common miscellaneous remedy cases are eavesdropping, fugitive from justice, and criminal forfeiture cases.
 Eavesdropping cases are those where a law enforcement agency asks the court for permission to monitor or record the conversation of a party without the party’s knowledge.
 Fugitive from justice cases involve the extradition of persons in or out of the State of Illinois.
 Forfeiture cases involve the forfeiture of property used in committing a crime, such as an airplane, boat, or motor vehicle used to transport drugs.

 In some civil cases, the plaintiff seeks money (also known as damages) from the defendant as compensation for injuries allegedly caused by the defendant.
 Some common examples are cases involving car accidents, medical malpractice, defective products, and contract disputes.